spinofsf/SDC-vehicle-detection/README.md

     # Return thresholded map
     return heatmap
 ```
-Labelling is implemented as shown below using the scikit learn `label()` function so that different bounding boxes are shown for vehicles detected in each of the thresholded heatmap regions.
+Labelling is implemented as shown below using the scikit learn `label()` function so that bounding boxes are combined and shown for different vehicles detected in each of the thresholded heatmap regions.

 ```python
 def draw_labeled_bboxes(img, labels):